sebastianpod/FANUC-TechPlay/SCARA Unloading/README.txt

-# Project Name: Gutenberg
+# SCARA Unloading

-An educational project showcasing the capabilities of vision systems on FANUC robots, enhanced by Karel programming.
+A project demonstrating the integration of FANUC SCARA robots with vision systems for automated part handling

 ## Table of Contents